stevahnes/figma-plugins/packages/figma-page-clone/README.md

 ## How to Use:

-• Launch the plugin
+- Launch the plugin
-• While the plugin is active, you are free to move between pages
+- While the plugin is active, you are free to move between pages
-• Click on the plugin again once you're on the page you want to clone
+- Click on the plugin again once you're on the page you want to clone
-• Verify that the "Selected" page name is reflected on the plugin UI
+- Verify that the "Selected" page name is reflected on the plugin UI
-• Name the clone to be created
+- Name the clone to be created
+- Select whether the cloned page shall be sanitized:
+  - Removal of hidden nodes/layers
-• Click on "Create"
+- Click on "Clone"

 ## Work-in-Progress:

-• Suggestions are welcome!
+- Suggestions are welcome!